What is it? A worldwide competition run by the folks behind SportsDesigner, aimed at finding and showcasing the best work in sports design from 2014.

 What happened last year?
-You can find all the details about the Best of Sports Design 2012 right here.
+You can find all the details about the Best of Sports Design 2013 here.

 Does it cost anything?
 It’s free.
 It costs me the months of February and March if you’re into economics.

 Who judges?
 We will assemble a roster of about 35 judges from around the world, representing a cross-section of sports design.
 We’ll have students, sports editors, photographers, art directors, managing editors and SND officials, among others.